QuantEcon/lecture-python-intro/lectures/cobweb.md

 ## The model

-Let's return to our discussion of a hypothetical soy bean market, where price is determined by supply and demand.
+Let's return to our discussion of a hypothetical soybean market, where price is determined by supply and demand.

-We suppose that demand for soy beans is given by
+We suppose that demand for soybeans is given by

 $$
     D(p_t) = a - b p_t